How to find the best online German course

 The above points are ideals that can serve as guidelines for finding a course that will keep you motivated on your German learning journey.
 There is no such thing as the ideal German online course - but there are some out there that come pretty close.

 Learning with a machine will never feel as human as with smarterGerman.
-You can try Michael’s course risk-free, with a free lesson from the A1 - B1 course.
-Once you’ve given it a go, share your experience here in the comments section below!
+Michael offers courses to suit all abilities via his website.
+Once you’ve given one a go, share your experience here in the comments section below!